tidepool-org/tidepool-org.github.io/QueriesAndNotifications.md

     QUERY
         TYPE IN smbg, cbg
-        FIELDS subject.birthdate AS bday, time AS ts, bg WHERE bg > 300 AND Month(ts) == Month(bday) AND Day(ts) == Day(bday)
+        COLUMNS subject.birthdate AS bday, time AS ts, bg WHERE bg > 300 AND Month(ts) == Month(bday) AND Day(ts) == Day(bday)
 ~~~